In October 2014, the Bellingham City

-Master Plan to create a safe, connected network of bicycle facilities and
+identifies steps toward creating a safe, connected network of bicycle

-supportive programs to encourage bicycling by all members of our community.
+facilities and supportive programs to encourage bicycling by all members of

 Survey and map were closed May 27, 2013.